gvwilson/thirdbit/_posts/2019/2019-05-28-checking-driven-development.md

 What I think we *should* teach is defensive programming: the checks that data scientists do while they're doing analyses should be recorded in their code as assertions.
-This will help reusability---it's amazing how often a one-off analysis winds up being used many times---but the real goal is comprehensibility.
+This will help reusability—it's amazing how often a one-off analysis winds up being used many times—but the real goal is comprehensibility.
 If I can get your code and data, run the former on the latter, and get the same result that you did,